sidaw/nbsvm/README.md

   - Available compute power, engineering competence, and software infrastructure are vastly better for neural models
   - Difference in enthusiasm level: no one seems to try very hard pushing basic models to the available compute power / hardware
   - These factors makes it difficult to judge whats going on.
-- These models run in few seconds or less, and behaves predictably for a different test distribution.
+- Bag of words models run in few seconds or less, and behaves predictably for a different test distribution.
 - Another [example](http://arxiv.org/abs/1512.02167) of bag of words going strong in 2015.